Scope of Program

 The chronic pain program is a program provided in an open group setting Monday through Friday for a total of 8 hours per day (8:00 am - 4:00 pm).
 The program lasts for a duration of 20 days, where an initial behavioral health assessment is conducted with the patient, to determine service needs.

 Functional Pain Center honors all Worker's Compensation Insurances.
 Referrals are made through Worker's Compensation treating physicians, and sent to our facility.
 Depending on what the patient was referred for by the treating physician will determine the type of treatment provided to each injured worker.
-Other services offered by our facility through Worker's Compensation are Individual Psychotherapy, Medication Monitoring, Work Hardening, Work Conditioning, Physical Therapy, Behavioral Health Assessments, and Functional Capacity Evaluations.
+Other services offered by our facility through Worker's Compensation are Individual Psychotherapy, Medication Monitoring, Work Hardening, Work Conditioning, Chronic Pain Program, Physical Therapy, Behavioral Health Assessments, Surgical Clearances, and Functional Capacity Evaluations.

 Referred patients are not charged for any of the services provided to them.
 Once pre-authorization is acquired from the Worker's Compensation insurance company, services are delivered to the patient, and subsequently billed to the insurance company.